( Biography excerpted from "Tucker's Encyclopedia of Mass Murderers" )

 loftier pursuits than the

-and oppressive tedium of a drafting table," that he later
+and oppressive tedium of a drafting table,"

 to design the President's House, and that he had a devoted interest in